 How to choose a blog theme

-WordPress offers thousands of themes in their WordPress directory and some are free.
+WordPress offers thousands of themes in its WordPress directory, and some are free… but they’re usually ugly, and ewww, who wants a super ugly blog?

-As a lifestyle blogger, it was important that my theme has a feature to include affiliate products at the bottom of a blog post.
+As a fashion blogger, it was important that my theme was chic and modern.
 For you, it may be important that your blog has two columns.

 Here’s a quick youtube guide for using elementor as a beginner